The Prizes and Perils of Designing Processes for your Customers

-My healthcare insurer has recently introduced an online GP service and in doing so has managed to achieve that rarest of things; a more efficient internal process as
+My healthcare insurer has recently introduced an online GP service and in doing so has managed to achieve that rarest of things; a more efficient internal process as well excellent customer service.

 The booking process was flawless.
 Using an App on my iPad I was able to make an appointment for a video consultation with a private GP within 24 hours and at no extra cost.
 The consultation took place at my desk and what’s more, the GP was able to refer me straightaway.
 I was informed that within 2 hours I would be contacted to book an appointment with a surgeon for further investigation.

 To say I was sceptical about this process is an understatement, but sure enough just under 2 hours later my phone rang and a suitable appointment was arranged at a private hospital.
 I was delighted with how well this process had been both designed and executed.
 I extolled the virtues of the experience and the insurer to anyone who would listen, in short, I became an unpaid advocate: every CEO’s dream.